Russia default flag

 Foreign Funding

-Since 2020, foreign funding has been largely inaccessible to most Russian NCOs.
-Many organizations have decided not to seek foreign funding for fear of being designated as “foreign agents” and listed in the Unified FA Registry.
-Being labeled as an FA poses additional administrative burdens on NCOs, and damages their reputation, as the phrase “foreign agent” is generally perceived to mean “foreign spy.”
+Since 2012, foreign funding has gradually become largely inaccessible to most Russian NCOs.
+Many organizations have decided not to seek foreign funding for fear of being designated as FAs and listed in the FA Registry.
+Being labeled as an FA poses very heavy administrative burdens on NCOs, restrictions on their activities and damages their reputation, as the phrase “foreign agent” is generally perceived to mean “foreign spy.”

 Economic Activities